mixxxdj/website/content/news/XXXX-XX-XX-gsoc-2026-final-report-latenight-qml.md

 That bridge was important for two reasons.
 It made the experimental skin usable early in the project and let the rest of the interface be ported incrementally while keeping the Library in its existing QWidget implementation.
 It also exposed a number of details that are easy to miss when porting a skin: scrollbar and header behavior, sorting, search input, keyboard focus, drag-and-drop, splitters, preview controls, palette changes, and repaint scheduling.

 The Library, its cover art and preview deck components, and the Preferences dialog remain deliberate QWidget transition boundaries in the current scope.
-Work on the wider New UI is progressing: the native Library and Settings work is underway, while native replacements for the preview deck and cover art remain follow-up work.
+Work on the wider New UI is progressing: the native Library and Settings work is underway, while the [interim QWidget bridge for the preview deck and cover art is in progress](https://github.com/mixxxdj/mixxx/pull/17099).
+Native QML replacements for those components remain follow-up work.

 Once the bridge was stable, the work could proceed from the outside in.
 LateNight-specific composition lives in `res/skins/LateNightQML`, while generic infrastructure was added to Mixxx’s shared `res/qml` layer.
 Splitting these layers makes the project more than a one-off skin port.
 It provides building blocks for future skin ports and independent skin implementations: developers of custom skins can move toward QML and use LateNight QML as a reference, building on shared controls, action proxies, effect infrastructure, and input behaviors instead of starting every skin from scratch.